simon-lindberg/LIFX-Menu/README.md

 - More to come...

 ###How To Install
-1. Spin that shit to the right dir with a `cd`
+1. Open Terminal and spin that shit to the right dir with a `cd`
-2. Open Terminal and run the command `python setup.py py2app`
+2. Run the command `python setup.py py2app`
 3. After a succesful build go to the folder `dist` and run `LIFX Menu.app`
 4. Enjoy ;-)!